Gadiffet/POC-Radioss-XLSX/README.md

 ## Summary

 The <i>Comparator-XLS-and-RAD</i>, is programm to compare between XLS files and RAD files.
-After this comparison, it exports another XLS file with the "errors".
+After this comparison, it exports another XLS file with the "differences".

 ## Demo and functionality